Mhaidar117/Grouped-Query-Attention-Analysis/README.md

 Query heads are grouped.
 Key and value heads are shared within groups.
 The attention mechanism computes attention scores using shared key-value pairs.
-You can find this pseudocode in the repository's README file for easy reference.
+You can find this pseudocode bellow.
 3. Repository Files
-notebook.ipynb: The Jupyter notebook with detailed explanations, comparisons, and visualizations.
+Grouped Querry Attention.ipynb: The Jupyter notebook with detailed explanations, comparisons, and visualizations.
 README.md: This file, providing a summary of the project and links to the notebook.
+Algorithms for transformers.pdf.
+An article explaining the architecture in transformers.
+The original GQA paper by Ainslie et al., 2023

+#### Pseudocode of GQA

 ```python
 # Parameters: